aayushjain92/English-Premier-League-Ranking-System/README.md

 # Ranking System

-A ranking system to predict outcomes of the abandoned matches of English Premiere League due to COVID-19
+A ranking system to predict outcomes of the postponed matches of English Premiere League due to COVID-19

 ## Technologies used